Conway's Game of Life with rule switching

 File Type Description Last updated

-Conway's Game of Life with rule switching.png preview Preview for 'Conway's Game of Life with rule switching' over 1 year ago, by Jaroslaw Miszczak Download
+Conway's Game of Life with rule switching.png preview Preview for 'Conway's Game of Life with rule switching' almost 3 years ago, by Jaroslaw Miszczak Download

 This model does not have any ancestors.